padariya-tech/student-search/Readme.md

 # Student Search Backend

 Welcome to the backend repository of our Student Search.
-This backend is responsible for managing video uploads, fetching videos, and more.
-Below, you'll find detailed information about the technologies used and how to get started.

 ## Technologies Used